brightzheng100/vi-people-counting-example/IEAM.md

 http://192.168.56.101:5200

-And viola, the camera will capture live photos for visual inferencing and counting the people:
+As expected, the camera will capture live photos for visual inferencing and count the people:

 ![Monitor UI With IEAM](misc/monitor-ui-with-ieam.png)